 Redesigned in 2016 by Martin Ebert, the modernised Ailsa flows seamlessly along coastal cliffs, with standout holes like the par-3 9th, where the tee box juts into the sea, offering breathtaking theatre.
 Scene of the legendary 1977 “Duel in the Sun” between Watson and Nicklaus, Turnberry is a five-star golf experience steeped in Open Championship history.

-Number of times to host The Open: 4
+No. of times hosting The Open: 4 1977, 1986, 1994, 2009

 Trump Turnberry, Ailsa Golf Course